gcoop-libre/ansible-role-ssh/README.md

     ssh_keygen_keys_path: "{{ ssh_role_files }}/{{ inventory_hostname }}"

+Path where the Host public and private keys will be stored.
+The Host certificates will be stored there too.

+    ssh_keygen_user_keys_path: "{{ ssh_role_files }}"

-Path where the Host and User public and private keys will be stored.
-The Host and User certificates will be stored there too.
+Path where the User public and private keys will be stored.
+The User certificates will be stored there too.

     ssh_keygen_iterations: 64